-This Equality Policy along with the Equality Objectives are available on each of the Trust's schools' website or as a paper copy in each of the offices.
+• This Single Equality Policy along with the Equality Objectives are available on each of the Trust's schools' website or as a paper copy in each of the offices.

-Our Equality Objectives for 2017-2020 are:
+Our Equality Objectives for 2023-2027 are:

-- Ensure that all staff are given clear progressions for leadership and professional development, so that the VAT Trust-wide & individual school Leadership Teams are representative of the wider school teams. - To ensure children with SEND continue to make good rates of progress. - Identify and reduce barriers to learning and participation for vulnerable groups. - Educate all about discrimination and prejudice and promote a harmonious environment. - Strive for all pupils, regardless of ethnicity, age, gender to achieve the highest possible standards in their learning and make good progress.
+- Ensure that all staff are given clear progressions for leadership and professional development, so that the VAT Trust-wide & individual school Leadership Teams are representative of the wider school teams. - To ensure children with SEND continue to make good rates of progress. - Identify and reduce barriers to learning and participation for vulnerable groups. - Educate all about discrimination and prejudice and promote a harmonious environment. - Strive for all pupils, regardless of ethnicity, age, gender to achieve the highest possible standards in their learning and make good progress. - Seek new & innovative ways to consult and involve those affected by inequality in the decisions taken by Viking Academy Trust to promote equality and equity and eliminate discrimination.